 Part 3: Discover podcast videos

-podcast metadata is in _data/events.yaml.
+repository, and the podcast metadata lives in _data/events.yaml.

-Install the dependencies:
+Install the discovery dependencies:

 uv add requests pyyaml tqdm